xinaam/sdk-sample-android/README.md

 Your application should call `MzaaloAuth.logout()` function when the user logs out from your application or when the user identitiy is no longer available to you.

     MzaaloAuth.logout()

+#### Get User
+Call this function if you want to fetch the currently logged in user object.

+    MzaaloAuth.getUser()

+returns  `null` if not-logged in, and `User` object otherwise.

 ### rewards
 #### Register Rewards Action